Breezy, milder weekend with welcome sunshine

-The weather moderated, after a cold start near 20 degrees.
-Considerable sunshine and a southwesterly flow developing on the western side of high pressure will boost afternoon readings into the low 40s.
-High clouds will overspread the region ahead of a weak disturbance, which will keep temperatures from falling below the low to mid-30s tonight.
+The weather moderated after a cold start near 20 degrees.
+Considerable sunshine and a southwesterly flow on the western side of high pressure over the Southeast boosted afternoon readings into the low 40s.
+High clouds ahead of a weak disturbance will keep temperatures from falling below the low to mid-30s tonight.

-Winds will increase out of the southwest on Sunday, raising temperatures back into the mild 50s, with a mix of sun and clouds.
+Winds will increase on Sunday, raising temperatures back into the mild 50s, with a mix of sun and clouds.
 An isolated shower will pop up Monday afternoon, as a cold front crosses the state, bringing slightly lower temperatures.

 A clipper system will pass north of the Great Lakes early Tuesday, resulting in some cloudiness and a continuation of mild weather.
 A stronger storm coming out of the southwest will bring a more significant rain event Wednesday.
 Readings could flirt with 70 degrees again on Thursday, with windy weather, before cold air moves by the weekend.